Board of Directors

 Matthew Hebb

-Matthew Hebb is the Senior Operations Director at Atheists for Liberty.
+Matthew Hebb is the Vice President of Atheists for Liberty.
 Matthew holds a Master's in Public Policy (Campaigning and Elections) from Liberty University, a Bachelor's of Political Science/Pre-Law from the University of Central Florida, and is the State Director for a nonpartisan issue based group in Idaho.
 He works on an effort to ensure Equal Constitutional Rights for Victims of Crime - a passion Matthew has spent the past 5 years in both Mississippi and North Carolina advocating for.
 Professionally, Matthew has previously served in the administration of former North Carolina Governor Pat McCrory, and spent time as the Business Services Coordinator for the Natural Heritage Program in the Department of Natural and Cultural Resources.
 In his extensive political campaign experience he was a campaign manager for the Hunter Murphy for Court of Appeals campaign and was a field director for the ConnectNC bond campaign.
 He even owned North Carolina's first 24 hour coffee shop!
 Additionally, Matthew has held several positions within the Young Republican National Federation including Finance Director and Education Committee Chair.
 He also served as the National Committeeman for the Mississippi Federation and the Chairman of the North Carolina Federation of Young Republicans.
 He served on the NC Zoological Park Council from 2016-2021 as well as the NC Museum of Natural Sciences Advisory Board from 2016-2020.
 Matthew is a new resident of Boise, Idaho where he lives with two awesome boxers.

 Justin Vacula